 They come under the clouds, and they find themselves in the middle of a battle.
 Planes are bombing a city and dogfights are taking place all around.
 Two passengers are apparently history professors traveling to some conference, they see the planes and get all excited, consulting books and binders.
 These two guys then force their way up to the cockpit to tell them they have traveled back to 1940 and are positioned over France.
 Oh, there is some troublemaker who sits in front of them, who is both a jerk and possibly an abuser of women.

-Eventually their aimlessly flying around France gets them in touch a British radio tech on the ground, one Corporal Nigel Sheffield played by Robbie Kay.
-You might remember him from such things Heroes Reborn, and Once Upon a Time.
+Eventually their aimlessly flying around France gets them in touch with a British radio tech on the ground, one Corporal Nigel Sheffield played by Robbie Kay.
+You might remember him from such things as Heroes Reborn, and Once Upon a Time.
 In fact, since both Tahir and Kay were in Once Upon a Time, I’m guessing one of them is responsible for both of them appearing in this movie.
 Anyways, Cpl.
 Sheffield becomes the Deus Ex Machina for beleaguered flight IA-42.

 Anyways, troublemaker (Blaine Gray) looks through a history of WW2 book and immediately becomes convinced they are in the past.
 He stands up and make a big announcement about how the flight crew are lying to them, and they are now in 1940, and they have a responsibility to kill Hitler.
-A couple of army dudes in the back disagree, there is a scuffle on the plain, and in the end the army dudes and the flight crew win and troublemaker is relegated to his seat.
+A couple of army dudes in the back disagree, there is a scuffle on the plane, and in the end the army dudes and the flight crew win and troublemaker is relegated to his seat.